WICG/view-transitions/explainer.md

 - [`contain: paint`](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) which ensures that the element is the containing block for all positioned descendants and generates a stacking context.
 This implies that the child content will be clipped to the context-box but it can be expanded using ['overflow-clip-margin'](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-clip-margin).
 Being a stacking context and a containing block allows the element to be treated as a single unit, whereas paint containment simplifies implementation.
 - [`break-inside: avoid`](https://developer.mozilla.org/en-US/docs/Web/CSS/break-inside) which disallows fragmentation ensuring the element content is a single rect, i.e., it doesn't break across lines or columns, again allowing the element to be treated as a single unit.

-- [Open question](https://github.com/WICG/shared-element-transitions/issues/71): If the developer tries to break the above rules, what should happen?
-Is paint containment applied by the browser?
-Is that element dropped from the transition?
-Is the whole transition abandoned?
+The developer must add the properties above to an element's style if its offered for a transition.
+If this constraint is not satisfied at any point during the transition, the transition is aborted.
+See [issue](https://github.com/WICG/shared-element-transitions/issues/71) for detailed discussion.

 When a developer offers elements for a transition, there are two modes they can choose from:

 ### As a single image

 The entire painting of the element is captured, including things which appear outside of its bounding box such as shadows and blurs, as a single CSS image.
-The resulting dimensions, transform, and viewport position is also captured so the image can be correctly positioned later.

 https://user-images.githubusercontent.com/93594/141118353-d62d19a1-0964-4fa0-880f-bdde656ce899.mp4